PlantBasedCodes/python/README.md

-# please dont like sell this stuff or ur like very bad at coding :skull:
+# Please don't like sell this stuff or you're like very bad at coding :skull:
+these tools are made by chriss#9519